tshepang/blog-movies/content/movies/Captain America: The Winter Soldier (2014).rst

 guy, who happens to be overly skillful, like he was some super-human, which he's not.
 Same applies to the Black Widow character.
 The story is okay but does not rise above the feeling that it attempts nothing other than keep the franchise going.
-There's lots of shortcuts, and no depth.
+There's lots of shortcuts, and not much depth.

 __ http://movies.tshepang.net/captain-america-the-first-avenger-2011